MauroAbidalCarrer/diary_and_notes/objectives.md

             -  read top public score notebook to try and recreate the weight search process.
             -  Search for other preprocessing steps.

-### By priorty:
+### Submission:
-- thm branch groups
-- more_cross_axis_features
-- windowed cross axis energy ?
 - merge with best lb score notebook
-- more folds?
-- equalize target distribution + freeAT
-- bigger hp search space
 - preds with noise
-- llkh0a v3 model

-### Submission:
-- merge with best lb score notebook
+-   mixup ratio #
+  + dropouts in head #
+  + Focal Loss
+  + more cross axis energy
+  + windowed cross axis energy
+  + more_folds
--  Use EMA of model
+  + EMA of model
+  + hp search space:
+    - dropout and gaussian noise,
+    - mixup alpha and ratio
--  Focal Loss
+    - focal loss
-- equalize target distribution
-- freeAT
+    - ema params
-- preds with noise + more_folds

 <!-- llkh0a solution -->
 <!-- - thm groups + more_cross_axis_features -->